 How to Amend Your Company Constitution in Singapore

-The amendment procedure of a company constitution is dependent on the company’s objects.
+The amendment procedure of a company constitution is dependent on the company’s objectives.
 There are 2 key distinctions:

 - Amendments that do not alter the company objects – e.g. changing the language of the objects in the constitution, fixing errors, renumbering of clauses, etc.

-Companies need to submit the copy of the special resolution and amended constitution within 14 days from the passing of resolution through BizFile+.
+Companies need to submit a copy of the special resolution and amended constitution within 14 days from the passing of the resolution through BizFile+.

 Situations Where Your Constitution Is Important